SumiSastri/dev-blogs/docs/installfest/install-chrome-extensions.md

-**Google Chrome Extensions**

-__React / redux in the browser__
+---
+layout: default
+parent: Installfest
+nav_order: 12
+title: Chrome Extensions for React and Redux
+---

+# Chrome Extensions for React and Redux

-While most new react features are being developed, they are completely hidden from customers, but we still have a way to interact with the new react code as it is loaded like other JS bundles.
+While most new React features are being developed, they are completely hidden from customers, but we still have a way to interact with the new React code as it is loaded like other JS bundles.

     - [React dev tools Docs](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)

 __React Developer Tools__

-    To be able to view the react component tree in the chrome console, please install [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)
+    To be able to view the React component tree in the Chrome console, please install [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)
     You will then have a "React" tab in your chrome developer tools.

     If you click on this, and open the console (Esc) at the same time, you'll have access to the `store provider` in there, through a variable named `$r`.